- New Systems: Possibilities and Proposals

 Individually and collectively, these papers challenge the deadly notion that nothing can be done – disputing that capitalism as we know it is the best and, in any case, the only possible option.
 They offer a basis upon which we might greatly expand the boundaries of political debate in the United States and beyond.
 We hope this work will help catalyze a substantive dialogue about the need for a radically different system and how we might go about building it.

-These papers, along with a few others, have since been compiled by James Gustave Speth, senior fellow and co-chair of The Next System Project, and Kathleen Courrier into an anthology, The New Systems Reader: Alternatives To a Failed Economy, published by Routledge and scheduled for release in fall 2020.
+These papers, along with a few others, have since been compiled by James Gustave Speth, senior fellow and co-chair of The Next System Project, and Kathleen Courrier into an anthology, The New Systems Reader: Alternatives To a Failed Economy, published by Routledge and released in fall 2020.